 Directions On Google Maps:

 Lake Champlain Maritime Museum is committed to making our museum visit accessible for all visitors.
-All of our Museum buildings are accessible at grade level or with ramps built in compliance with the Americans with Disabilities Act.
+The Museum originally opened in 1985 and we have both historic and contemporary buildings on our grounds, all of which have an accessible entrance at grade level or with ramps.
 Approximately one-third of the Museum site consists of open grounds, which include gardens, grassy and natural areas, pine groves, picnic areas, gravel walkways, outdoor exhibits, and facilities for watercraft at North Harbor.
 Our waterfront is at the base of a steep gravel path and is not wheelchair accessible.

 Where to Stay